Your Solar True-Up Bill: What You Need to Know

 If, after the utility provider reconciles your credits, you still have a balance due, the true-up statement will reflect that.

-It will also reset remaining credits to zero or roll them over into your next solar billing cycle, depending on your utility agreement.
+It will also reset the remaining credits to zero or roll them over into your next solar billing cycle, depending on your utility agreement.

 Why is My True-Up Bill So High?
 3 Reasons